Cardinia Reservoir giant pine scale removal

 Giant pine scale at Cardinia Reservoir

-Giant pine scale was confirmed in Melbourne for the first time in 2014, and first detected in Cardinia Reservoir in 2017 in approximately 20 trees.
-Our efforts to contain this spread have had limited impact, with the estimated number of infested trees at more than 500, covering approximately 14 hectares.
+Giant pine scale was confirmed in Melbourne for the first time in 2014 and first detected in Cardinia Reservoir in 2017 in approximately 20 trees.
+Our efforts to contain this spread have had limited impact, with the estimated number of infested trees now at several thousand, covering approximately 40 hectares.
 We anticipate all of these infested trees would die in the next 5 to 10 years.

-There are 15,000 to 20,000 pine trees growing in the Cardinia Reservoir catchment.
+There are 44,000 pine trees growing in the Cardinia Reservoir catchment.
 Removing the trees infested with giant pine scale and those at risk is necessary to prevent the broader risk of infestation across the region.
-Dying trees are also a safety hazard as they increase the available fuel in the event of a bushfire, as well as having the potential to fall on land managers working in the catchment.
+Dying trees are a safety hazard as they increase the available fuel in the event of a bushfire, as well as having the potential to fall on land managers working in the catchment.

 Safe tree removal and catchment replanting